taublast/DrawnUi.Maui.Demo/README.md

 ### `SkiaLottie`

-`SkiaLottie` is a control that renders lottie files.
+`SkiaLottie` is a control that renders Lottie files.
 It can even tint some colors inside your animation!

 ### `SkiaRive`

 Actually for Windows only, this plays and controls Rive animation files.
-Other platforms will be added soon, poke if you would like to help biding some c++;
+Other platforms will be added soon, poke if you would like to help binding some c++;

 ### SkiaHoverMask